Reflective Supervision Learning Collaborative (RSLC)

 Other Reflective Supervision Training Experience:

 1. I’ve completed the UW-Madison Infant, Early Childhood and Family Mental Health Capstone Certificate Program.
-How is this learning opportunity different?
+How does the RSLC differ?
 What will I gain from participating in the Learning Collaborate that I didn’t gain from attending the Capstone program?

 The Capstone Certificate Program is an excellent way to deepen your IMH practice and complements the RSLC well.
-However, whereas the Capstone Certificate Program provides coursework on a broad range of IMH topics, as well as experiential learning and the opportunity to receive RSC, the RSLC focuses only on reflective practices and is designed specifically for professionals who would like to learn how to provide and implement reflective supervision within their programs while receiving reflective support throughout the 12 months.
+However, whereas the Capstone Certificate Program provides coursework on a broad range of IMH topics, as well as experiential learning and the opportunity to receive RSC, the RSLC focuses only on reflective practices and how to provide it to others.
+The RSLC is for professionals who would like to learn how to provide and implement reflective supervision within their programs while receiving reflective support.

 2. I’ve completed FAN training, how is this different?
 What, in addition to what I’ve gained through FAN training, will I get through participating in the Learning Collaborative?

-The Learning Collaborative will complement what you have already learned in FAN.
-The RSLC is designed for supervisors who have not yet implemented reflective supervision within their programs, or for those who have tried, but would like more training and support.
-We recommend that you carefully consider your needs, ability to participate, and goals.
-If you are already implementing reflective supervision within your program and feel confident in your competencies this may not be the right fit for you.
+The RSLC will complement what you have already learned in FAN.
+We incorporate elements of FAN into the RSLC training and believe the RSLC will enhance your use and understanding of the FAN framework.
+Nonetheless, please consider your professional development needs carefully.
+If you are already implementing reflective supervision and feel confident in your competencies this may not be the right fit for you.

-3. I already provide reflective supervision within my program, but I don’t receive my own reflective supervision/consultation.
+3. I already provide reflective supervision within my program, but I don’t receive my own RSC.
 Would this be a good fit for me?

-We encourage you to carefully assess your needs, goals and ability to fully participate in all components of the RSLC.
-Reflection is a life-long process that benefits from routine and regular learning and growth through professional development.
-If you are currently providing reflective supervision but want to deepen your reflective practices through training and experiential learning, the RSLC might be a good fit for you.
+If you are currently providing RSC but want to deepen your reflective practices through training and experiential learning, the RSLC might be a good fit for you.
 If you only want to receive RSC we encourage you to connect with an Endorsed Reflective Supervisor, which WI-AIMH will help you secure.

 Implementing/Providing Reflective Supervision within Your Program: